autolab-project/autolab/docs/gui/control_center.rst

 Actions
 #######

 A button **Execute** is present in each *Action* line.
 Clicking the button executes the associated action.
+If the *Action* has a parameter, fill its value in the associated widget.